Resources / Prepare And Apply

 Wondering how to handle a college rejection?
 And what you could have done differently?
 Here are four steps to move your life forward.

 After all your years of hard work, does it really come down to this?
 Can life really go on?
-Believe it or not, it can.
+Believe it or not, it can, especially if you keep some of these tips in mind.

 • Don't beat yourself up for something that is out of your control.
 A denial from a college is not a personal indictment.
 Rejection is a natural part of the admissions process.
 It simply means the college decided not to admit you for any of a variety of reasons.

-• Allow yourself some time to feel blue.
+• Allow yourself some time to embrace your feelings.
 A vision of your future has vanished.
-It's natural to grieve a little.
-Then turn your attention to regrouping and mapping out your path ahead.
+It's natural to grieve a little, or to feel angry, disappointed, frustrated, depressed, or envious of friends who were admitted.
+Feel whatever feelings come up, and when you feel ready, turn your attention to regrouping and mapping out your path ahead.

 • Take stock of how you have grown personally.
-As you prepared for college, you mastered complex subjects.
-You helped others.
-You became more confident in yourself.
-A denial does not take any of that away.
+As you prepared for college, you may have mastered complex subjects.
+You may have helped others.
+You may have become more confident in yourself.
+A rejection does not take any of that away.

 • Commiserate with other rejected students.
 (They won't be hard to find!)
-You are not the only person to receive one or more thin envelopes.
-Some students even make informal clubs for people rejected by particular colleges.
+You are not the only person to receive one or more college rejection letters.
+Some students even form informal online college rejection groups that allow them to commiserate with other students.
+Consider reading about famous people who also got rejected from their dream colleges and still went on to achieve great things.

 • Why did you want the college that rejected you?
 Does that college have a lock on the qualities you want?
 Probably not.
 It's highly likely that you can find many of the same qualities at other schools.

 • Take a critical look at your qualifications for that college.
 Did your GPA and test scores put you in the upper third of that college's current freshman class?
-If not, focus on colleges where your stats make you a strong candidate.
+If not, the college might not have been the right academic fit for you.
+If you were denied in an early decision round, and there is time to apply to more colleges, focus on schools where your stats make you a strong candidate.

-• What acceptances do you have in hand or think you will get?
-Put serious thought into the colleges that have accepted you.
-Decide which of these colleges are your top choices, and consider visiting them.
+• Put serious thought into the colleges at which you have been accepted and consider visiting them or reaching out to current students.
 Many students report that they see campuses in a whole new light after they've been accepted.

 • If you are still dwelling on your rejection, try to stop.
-The more you let go, the more your acceptances can be evaluated on their own merits.
+Letting go of the colleges to which you were not admitted may help you evaluate your acceptances or other options on their own merits.

-If your heart is still set on a college that turned you down, you have options.
+If your heart is still set on a college that turned you down, you have a few choices.

-• Reapply later as a transfer student.
-Just be sure you do well at the college you attend as a freshman and you give that college a fair shake.
-For more about transferring, see Applying to College as a Transfer Student.
+• Reapply as a transfer student.
+You might be able to reapply to your dream school after a year at another four-year college, or after one or two years at a community college.
+Just be sure you do well at the college you attend as a freshman and that you give that college a fair shake.

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.